fafischer/te2m.de-netbeans/README.md

 ### de.te2m.tools.netbeans.vertx

-Provides a project template and several code templates related to vertx.io
+Provides project templates and several code templates related to vertx.io.
+The generated code can be customized.

 #### Features